 How do I know when to renew car insurance?

-You'll receive a notice from your insurance company about a month before your renewal date informing you of any changes that have been made to your policy or premium.
+You'll receive a notice from your insurance company several weeks before your renewal date informing you of any changes that have been made to your policy or premium.
 Keep in mind that the average car insurance policy lasts either six or 12 months.

 Is insurance renewal easy?